 Dating apps, or online dating, is here to stay for the foreseeable future.
-Not even COVID-19 seems to be able to stop the success of these apps.
-But with increased usage comes increased competition for attention.
-And now it turns out the photos you use for your dating profile are very important.
+Not even COVID-19 was able to stop the success of these apps.
+But with increased usage by more people trying to find love or a fling comes increased competition for attention.
+And now it turns out the photos you use for your dating profile are especially important.
+It means you may want to consider getting a professional lifestyle photo shoot done.

-It is no secret that people looking online for someone else desire quality and the photos people use are one measure used.
+It is no secret that people looking via apps or online for someone to date desire quality and the photos people use are one measure here you are evaluated.
 In other words, use poor quality photos and be prepared to be judged by them.
 Now, there is proof to this too.

-Skylum recently published its Swipe Right report about how the photography used in dating profiles impacts the experience.
+Skylum recently published its Swipe Right report about how the photography used in dating profiles impacts the experience in dating profiles.
 There were many findings that might be of interest to dating app users.

 Many users would even consider overlooking what they might feel is a flaw in another person if at least good photos were used.
 For example, roughly a quarter of people surveyed would overlook someone’s drinking or smoking, their education level, their relationship goals, their political views, or their height.